What is Red Rock Trail System®?

 Red Rock Trail System is a network of trails, parks, bike lanes, and sidewalks in Jefferson County, Alabama.
-As of December 2020, 125 miles of trails have been completed!
-We are constantly working with government, business, and community groups to complete more trails.
+As of May 2023, 129 miles of trails have been completed!
+Freshwater Land Trust is constantly working with government, business, and community groups to complete more trails.

 The trail system is made up of six major corridors spanning Jefferson County.
 Each corridor consists of different types of trails that connect the county together.
 The main trails primarily follow the Birmingham area waterways.